msolajic/c64-uni-cart/README.md

 - [Creatures 2](https://csdb.dk/release/?id=129448)
     - Requres a 512Kb chip
     - Export the .crt file using [crt2chip2](https://csdb.dk/release/?id=187607)
+    - Only the U4 file is needed.
-    - Minimal startup code and vector initialization needs to be added to the first bank of the cartridge file ($0000 - $2000)
+    - Minimal startup code and vector initialization needs to be added to the first bank of the cartridge file ($0000 - $2000), part of the code is in U3 file.
+There is some empty space at $1FE0, use it wisely...
     - CBM80 signature needs to be altered to point to the newly added startup code
     - Use the following jumper settings: **MODE** Magic, **LOCK** No, **SIZE** 8k, **GAME** disconnected, **MD** connected, resistor and diodes **NOT** installed.
     - Patch file for use with bspatch ([Windows](https://www.pokorra.de/coding/bsdiff.html) / [Linux](http://www.daemonology.net/bsdiff/)) available [HERE](./patch/Creatures2.diff)